yassineimgharen/PYTHON-MODULES/PYTHON_02/READMI.md

 # When you inherit from Exception, your class automatically
 # gets all the behavior that Python expects from an error

+***FINALY*** : because resources like files, network connections, can remain open or locked, causing memory leaks, data corruption, or program crashes